-- 2.13.2 Maintenance of roster of parents, community for the presence of at least two parents in the school on each day at the time of serving and tasting of mid day meal.
-It is being maintained. - 2.13.3 Testing of food sample by any recognized labs for prescribed nutrition and presence of contaminants such as microbes, e-coli.
-It has been done in 61 cases. - 2.13.4 Engagement of / recognized labs for the testing of Meals.
+2.13.2 Maintenance of roster of parents, community for the presence of at least two parents in the school on each day at the time of serving and tasting of mid day meal.
+It is being maintained.

+- 2.13.3 Testing of food sample by any recognized labs for prescribed nutrition and presence of contaminants such as microbes, e-coli.
+Mechanism to check the temperature of the cooked MDM.
+It has been done in 7 cases.
+But food samples are collected randomly in every district and after testing State Food Commission found 7 samples unsafe, so in these 7 cases action has been taken. - 2.13.4 Engagement of / recognized labs for the testing of Meals.
 In four districts 61 meal samples has been tested by TUV SUD, South Asia Pvt.
 Ltd., Mumbai. - 2.13.5 Details of protocol for testing of Meals, frequency of lifting and testing of samples.